types of NZ qrops

-- Schemes that offer access to investment platforms
+- Schemes that offer access to investment platforms – these are goody goody gum drops of schemes

-- Self administered personal pension schemes
+- Self administered personal pension schemes – these are your own personalised ice-cream sundae of pension schemes

 It is important to understand the differences between these types of schemes as well as the differences between the Trust Deeds of the schemes in each category in order to determine which is going to meet your needs best.